Square Root Of 1 9

 • Engineering: Similar to physics, engineering problems involving distances, forces, or other vector quantities may involve square roots.

-• Computer Graphics: Calculations determining the distance between points or the length of vectors in 2D or 3D graphics often utilize square root operations.
+• Computer Graphics: Calculations determining the distance between points or the length of vectors in 2D or 3D graphics often make use of square root operations.

 Frequently Asked Questions (FAQ)